anshupitlia/product-information-loader/README.md

 The information of `Products` in a real life project could come from inventory details service or basic file uploads.
 Here I have used `https://dummyjson.com/products` endpoint to fetch some dummy products.

 The products provided in this endpoint have lots of fields, all relevant to a product but not so relevant for our assignment.
 So, this application deals with sanitizing that data as well.
+Also, this dummy data did not have country which is essential for our assignment, so I have randomly generated country for the records while doing this sanitization.

 Eg: ![products](docs/products.png)